rich-steele/GitPractice/README.md

 -   A sensible title.
 This should be the Jira ticket ID and title.
 -   A good description
+   + If working from a jira ticket, add a link to the ticket here
+   + If you have made good commit messages so far, this can often be a collection or summary of just those commit messages
 -   Check the "Files changed" tab

 Submit it.
 Now anyone can review it, comment, request changes, or approve.
 When working on project we can request reviewers on the PR page, word of mouth, or simply by seeing which PRs are currently pending.
 I have left a PR pending at https://github.com/rich-steele/GitPractice/pulls.
 Go there and leave a comment on it.
 Approve it if you think it's ready to merge in.